hweecat/hweecat.github.io/_posts/2021-07-29-talk_europython-design-fp-data.md

 As I felt that sitting down while delivering my talk might constrain my voice projection and restrict my momentum-driven (or adrenaline-driven) style of speaking, I decided to give the talk standing up - with piles and piles of books propping up the laptop and myself standing a distance away from the laptop with a presenter.

 Towards the second half of my talk, technical issues started cropping up as the audience started complaining about the audio cracking up.
-Next, I couldn't really hear the techncians when trying to reset the wireless buds connection and my Internet connection went offline.
+Next, I couldn't really hear the technicians when trying to reset the wireless buds connection and my Internet connection went offline.

 By the time I managed to get back online with the audio resolved, I only had barely less than 3 minutes left in my timeslot.